kumi-minh-nguyen/nginx-plus-hol-2024/basic-lb/readme.md

 cd /etc/nginx/conf.d
 ```

+*Note: for testing, you can use curl from vscode command line or firefox from the NGINX Access Method panel.*

-1. Serve web content
+**1. Serve web content**

-From this git project, copy the content of `basic-lb/config/web.conf` and paste it to `/etc/nginx/conf.d/web.conf` then check the result with curl
+From this git project, copy the content of `basic-lb/config/web.conf` and paste it to `/etc/nginx/conf.d/web.conf` then check the result

 ```bash
 vi web.conf